apache/apisix/docs/en/latest/customize-nginx-configuration.md

 ...
 ```

-Pay attention to the indent of `nginx_config` and sub indent of the sub entries, the incorrect indent may cause `./bin/apisix start` failed to generate Nginx configuration in `conf/nginx.conf`.
+Pay attention to the indent of `nginx_config` and sub indent of the sub entries, the incorrect indent may cause `./bin/apisix start` to fail to generate Nginx configuration in `conf/nginx.conf`.